 The Bank's business activities, together with the factors likely to affect its future performance and position, are set out in this Strategic Report.
-The financial statements set out the financial position of the Bank at 31 March 2015.
+The financial statements set out the financial position of the Bank at 31 March 2016.

-Note 4 to the financial statements describes in further detail the ways in which the Bank manages, and its exposure to, market, liquidity and credit risk.
+Note 4 to the financial statements describes in further detail the ways in which the Bank manages, and its exposure to, market, liquidity, credit operational and conduct risk.
 Details of financial instruments and hedging activities can be found in notes 4 and 6 respectively.